AerialX/psgroove/README.md

 **Note that simply extracting a .pkg onto the USB drive is not quite enough for a program to run.
 EBOOT.BIN must be slightly modified to boot properly.**

+### Debug Payload
+This payload provides two syscalls, 403 and 8.
+Syscall 403 is a standard debug write syscall that many apps will write to, including vsh itself.
+This payload will log all calls to syscall 403 and hang onto them until syscall 8 is called to pop the oldest debug string from the list.
+A simple app can use this syscall to retrieve the debug output accumulated by the payload.

 Cloning
 -------